ericgitangu/ecommerce_evaluation_with_apps/README.md

 1. Debug and deploy the services using provided manifests - each service and 3rd party app has its own manifests files within folders named k8s.
 2. Address issues in the CI/CD pipeline - set up an automated CI/CD pipeline which is passing, click on the badge for more information.
 3. Use logs and metrics to identify and fix issues - using prometheus, integrated grafana and local logs mounted on containers (git excluded for security).
-4. Provide solutions for security and cost optimization - using istio for app mesh for secure intra service interactions (mTLS, RBAC) enabled.
+4. Provide solutions for security and cost optimization - using istio for app mesh for secure intra service interactions (mTLS, RBAC, sidecar injection - envoy) enabled.
 Project is using the host ecommerce.local, routes traffic approproately and for cost using light weight containers and a lightweight Kubernetes in docker setup.

 ## Project Structure